ferdinand12345/x-terminal/Readme.md

 ## Usages

-### Include the Node Terminal to your code
+### Include the X Terminal to your code

-First, you must include the Node Terminal to your code.
+First, you must include the X Terminal to your code.

 ```
-var terminal = require( 'node-terminal' );
+var terminal = require( 'x-terminal' );
 ```

 ### Run the command